tsandefer/dsi_capstone_2/README.md

 Doc2Vec is a neural network model that strives to learn how to best encode words, and documents, into vectors that represent their contextual orientation, based on what it learned in training.

+The idea is that as you read lines of text, a latent "context window" traverses through the text and captures the aggregate meaning of the words within, but continues to shift and evolve as it moves along the text.

 > "Tell me who your friends are, and I'll tell you who you are"

-The idea is that as you read lines of text, a latent "context window" traverses through the text and captures the aggregate meaning of the words within, but continues to shift and evolve as it moves along the text.

 > “The meaning of a word can be inferred by the company it keeps"

-### Interesting Properties of Word/Doc2Vec
+### Properties of Word/Doc2Vec

+Interestingly, Word2Vec vectors have been found to have arithmetic properties that resemble word analogies when properly trained.
+For example, when you subtract the word vector for queen from the vector for king, you get roughly the same result as when you subtract the vector for woman from the vector for man.

 ![](images/analogy.png)

 ![](images/w2v.png)

+Will this work similarly for Doc2Vec vectors when the semantic or contextual meanings between two documents are similar?

+The idea behind this project is that the DocVec representations of lyric segments and their corresponding annotations will be inherently more similar if they are good annotations, whereas those of bad annotations will not be similar.
+If this is true, then we can systematically use this metric to infer the DocVec representations of unseen annotations to determine whether they should be "accepted" or not.

+### Architecture of Doc2Vec

 As an extension of Word2Vec, which was originally published in 2013, Doc2Vec has two architectural flavors.